curroblanco/spring-formation/README.md

 * While using Minikube tool from Kubernetes, run command ``kubectl create -f kubernetes/db.yml && kubectl create -f kubernetes/swearing.yml && kubectl create -f kubernetes/blog.yml`` on root directory.

-Afterwards, proceed to see which IP and PORT are used to expose the service using ``minikube service blog``.
+Afterwards, proceed to see which IP and PORT are used to expose the service using ``minikube service blog``, by default the PORT will be *30000*.

 ## CURL Examples